-A: DataSync is part of the WorkDocs Migration Service.
+A: Yes.
+DataSync is part of the WorkDocs Migration Service.
 DataSync makes it easier and faster to migrate home directors and department shares to WorkDocs.

 AWS DataSync has simple, predictable, usage-based pricing; you pay only for the amount of data that you copy.

 Instantly get access to the AWS Free Tier.